 I’m a PhD candidate at the University of Western Australia.
 My primary research interest is Human Factors Psychology.
-I seek to better understand the cognitive mechanisms underlying peoples behaviours in safety-critical complex jobs.
-My research can help to improve overall system safety and also individual performance.
+I seek to better understand the cognitive mechanisms underlying peoples’ behaviours in safety-critical complex jobs.
+My research can help to improve overall system safety as well as individuals’ performance.
 I am particularly interested in interruption, multi-tasking, workload and working memory.
 I also keep in tune with other fields including interpersonal communication, human-computer interaction, system design and statistics.
 More recently, I have been applying Bayesian statistical methods and computational models of cognition to my research.

-I can be contacted via my institution email research.uwa.edu.au, with the handle michael.wilson.
-I’m also around on GitHub, LinkedIn, Twitter and Research Gate.
+I can be contacted via my institution email firstname.lastname@example.org – I’m also around on GitHub, LinkedIn, Twitter and Research Gate.

 My PhD Research